AdobeDocs/campaign-standard.en/help/automating/using/monitoring-workflow-execution.md

 >
 >You can apply this configuration individually for each activity.
 To do this, select an activity and open it using the quick action ![](assets/edit_darkgrey-24px.png).
 Then select the error management mode in the **Execution options** tab.
 See [Activity execution options](#activity-execution-options).

-In the [workflow's properties](#workflow-properties), additional options related to error mangement are available.
+In the [workflow's properties](#workflow-properties), additional options related to error management are available.

 ![](assets/wkf_execution_error.png)